driskull/ds2020/OUTLINE.md

 ## Outline

 - The ArcGIS JavaScript API provides ready to use widgets to help you build great apps without writing a lot of code.
-- I'd like to show how you can build an impactful map using only a few widgets.
+- I'd like to show how you can build an impactful app using only a few widgets.
 - SDK page showing the Popup widget
   - Popup lets you view content about a feature
   - Automaticly setup for you on a view
   - Just like all our widgets, its easy to customize using settings
 - Lets look at at an example
   - Here's a simple app using a webmap
+  - new york area
-  - 10 layers, each counting home values in a specific range for the new york area
+  - 10 layers, each counting home values in a defined range
   - Top right: Legend widget
     - useful to display symbology for the layers within the map
   - click feature